 Located in scenic Eden Park, the Cincinnati Art Museum features a diverse, encyclopedic art collection of more than 67,000 works spanning 6,000 years.
 In addition to displaying its own broad collection, the museum also hosts several national and international traveling exhibitions each year.

 Visitors can enjoy the exhibitions or participate in the museum’s wide range of art-related programs, activities and special events.
 General admission is always free for all, plus CAM members receive additional benefits including discounted or free admission to special exhibitions.

 Use the resources to the left to plan your next visit!

 Cincinnati Art Museum is working on its new, accessible front entrance.
 During the construction phase for the rest of the summer, the front entrance will remain open.
 However, pardon our dust and the fences you’ll see as you enter the museum.

 This construction will create new access to the front entrance, allowing visitors in wheelchairs or with strollers to gain easy access to the front of the museum.
 Currently, the entrance for those with accessibility needs is the DeWitt entrance, at the rear of the museum facility.
-The new front ramp is made possible through the generosity of the Joseph family of Cincinnati, and additional support was provided by the Fidelity Foundation.
+The new front ramp is made possible through the generosity of the Joseph family of Cincinnati, and additional support was provided by an anonymous donation.